 Sandy Clark has a long history with Bethel.
-Her initial connection to Bethel came when her husband, David (now provost and interim dean of the seminary), joined the Bethel Seminary faculty in 1988.
+Her initial connection to Bethel came when her husband, David (now Vice President and Dean of Bethel Seminary), joined the Bethel Seminary faculty in 1988.

 Sandy also taught College Writing as an adjunct at Bethel from 1988-1995.

 Experiencing the classroom side of Bethel and interacting with Bethel students gave her a helpful background for telling the Bethel story.
 “I’ve seen firsthand what makes the investment of time, talent, and treasure in developing Christian leaders a strategic stewardship choice,” she says.

 Sandy enjoys seeing God’s work in student lives and being part of a team of people—donors, staff, and faculty—who make good things happen at Bethel.
 They inspire her.